MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/trusted-launch-vm-deploy.md

 Follow the steps to create a Trusted launch Arc VM using Azure CLI:

 1. Create a VM image using a supported VM guest OS image from Azure Marketplace.
+For more information, see [Create Azure Stack HCI VM image using Azure Marketplace](/azure-stack/hci/manage/virtual-machine-image-azure-marketplace?tabs=azurecli).

 1. Create a VM using CLI as follows: